 Donnie Darr became the 10th head coach in the 89-year history of the Ohio State men's golf program when he was hired in June 2009.
-In his four years with the Scarlet and Gray, Darr has compiled a 333-238-7 record and has led the Buckeyes to three NCAA Regional appearances.
+In his five years with the Scarlet and Gray, Darr has compiled a 418-309-11 overall record and has led the Buckeyes to three NCAA Regional appearances.
 His 2010-11 squad advanced to the match play portion of the NCAA Championships after placing sixth in 54 holes of stroke play.

 During the 2011-12 season, Darr guided the Buckeyes to two regular-season tournament victories (Marshall Invitational, Wildcat Invitational) with lineups that consisted primarily of underclassmen.
 Ohio State made its 45th appearance at the NCAA Central Regional, playing in Ann Arbor and finishing 12th overall.
 Then-freshman Grant Weaver became the second Buckeye overall and the first under Darr to be named the Big Ten Freshman of the Year.

-In his second year at the helm of the Buckeye program, Ohio State reached its first NCAA tournament under Darr and made its 31st appearance overall following a fourth-place finish at the NCAA West Regional.
+In his second year at the helm of the Buckeye program, Ohio State reached its first NCAA Championships under Darr and made its 31st appearance overall following a fourth-place finish at the NCAA West Regional.
 A sixth-place finish in stroke play secured a spot in the match play portion of the championship for the Scarlet and Gray.
 The Buckeyes fell to host Oklahoma State in the first round, 1-3-1.
 Ohio State posted a 121-50-0 tournament record on the season and captured first in two tournaments (Marshall Invitational, FAU Spring Break Championship).

 During his first season with the Buckeyes, the team gained plenty of experience in a season that brought success to many of the golfers while posting a 70-58-2 tournament record.
 The Buckeyes posted three runner-up finishes throughout the year, including twice in the final month of competition.